WebDevJasonCameron/LearningWebDev_ANGULAR/ReadMe.md

 # Learning Web Dev : ANGULAR

+## 2022 07 14 | No Test

+So the instructor says to use `ng g c new-app-name --spec false`.
+This actually does not work any more.
+The new way of CLI a new component is with `ng gc new-app-name --skip-tests=true`

 ## 2022 07 13 | Constructor

 Found out about a shortcut in creating a model (and all it's constructors stuff):<br />